ShiveshGit/Your-Wellness-Dost-/README.md

 # Your-Wellness-Dost-
-This is the repository for your syntax error hackathon project
+This is the repository for syntax error hackathon project

 Team Members/Contributors